Tums overdose; Calcium overdose

 Take the container with you to the hospital, if possible.

 The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.

 Treatment may include:

 Calcium carbonate is not very poisonous.
 Recovery is quite likely.
-But, long-term overuse is more serious than a single overdose, because it can cause kidney damage.
+But, long-term overuse is more serious than a single overdose, because it can cause kidney stones and more serious damage to kidney function.
+High calcium levels can also cause serious heart rhythm disturbances.
 Few people die from an antacid overdose.